Pankaj87690/Calculator-using-Python/README.md

-# Age_Gender_Detector
+# Simple-Calculator
-Simple age and gender detector using Machine Learning
+Simple Calculator using Tkinter